tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/unit-test-controller.md

-The SendgridController is a REST API that receives a simple json request for an email to be sent, and responds back with the status of our attempt to format and send that email to Sendgrid.
-It:

-* [ ] Receives a POST /send request with a JSON body
-* [ ] Calls the requestHandler() function of the SendgridHandler class
-* [ ] Returns a status code as its response to the caller

 ![](../../.gitbook/assets/sendgrid-personal-controller.png)

 <p/><strong>The function under test</strong>

-* A call to the function has the following components:
-  * The path  \("/email/v2/send"\)
-  * The method \(POST\)
-  * A json string having a simplified email request
+The controller receives POST requests from clients and hands them off to the 'hendler' function.
+It receives a Response object from the handler and passes it back to the client as JSON.

 <p/><strong>Possible Inputs</strong>

+A call to the function has the following components:
+* The path  \( e.g. `"/email/v2/send"\`)
+* The method \(e.g. `POST`\)
+* A `json` request body having a simplified email request

 * The **path** can be correct or incorrect
 * The method can be **POST** or an unsupported method such as GET, PUT, etc.